KarthikSwasaka/Machine-Learning/README.md

 # Machine-Learning
-machine learning techniques such as regression, classification, clustering, association, dimensional reduction, recommendation systems
+all machine learning techniques such as regression, classification, clustering, association, dimensional reduction, recommendation systems.